Hacker Perspective: Telephony (basic information)

 - totally manual

 - when a subscriber phone went off-hook, a small lamp (light bulb) associated with the subscriber's jack was lit.
-In
+In some sites, an associated buzzer was

-some sites, an associated buzzer was activated because these plug boards were sometimes installed in the front room of
+activated because these plug boards were sometimes installed in the front room of the house where the operator lived

 - the operator plugged into your jack to find out what you wanted

 - you instructed the operator to connect to so-and-so.
-She used a pair of cords to connect your jack to the
+She used a pair of cords to connect your jack to the destination jack (if she was bored, she

-- when you were finished, you went back on hook and she pulled out your plug when she noticed that the light was out
+- when you were finished, you went back on hook and she pulled out your plug when she noticed that the light was out (both parties could not make a new call

-(both parties could not make a new call until the operator cleared the previous call)
+until the operator cleared the previous call)

 - comments: